qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 ```haskell
 eCount :: Event t Int
 ```
-which is increasing over time, and we have these function lying around:
+which is increasing over time, and we have these functions lying around:
 ```haskell
 div3 :: Int -> Bool
 div3 x =